You just got your puppy, now how do you feed him

-Puppies can eat a lot and they will need two to four times as much food as an adult dog from birth to 6 months to ensure they grow up strong.
+Puppies can eat a lot, and they will need two to four times as much food as an adult dog from birth to 6 months to ensure they grow up strong.
 The best rule of thumb is that after the first week, where the puppy should double their weight, they should be gaining one to two grams per pound of their adult weight every day.
 An example of this will be a German Shepherd puppy that will weigh 75 pounds as an adult.
 This puppy will need to gain three to five ounces each day.

-What Food Should You Feed Them?
+What Food Should You Feed Puppies?

-How Much Should You Feed Them?
+How Much Should You Feed Puppies?

-When To Feed Them?
+When to Feed Puppies

 Once your puppy reaches six months, you need to reduce the number of meals to two.
 You also need to start reducing the amount of food they get at this time.
 There are guidelines provided by food manufacturers that you can follow for this.
-If you are still feeing them too much, they will generally let you know by leaving some food behind.
+If you are still feeding them too much, they will generally let you know by leaving some food behind.

-What To Consider With Feeding
+What To Consider With Feeding Puppies